Om-5640/ChessOOP-project-/ChessOOP readme.md

 **Answer**: Each piece class (like `Pawn.java`, `Rook.java`) has its own `isValidMove()` method that checks whether a selected move follows chess rules.
 The game also prevents invalid moves using event-driven checks.

-### ❓ What challenges did you face?

-**Answer**: Implementing advanced features like move validation, managing state (e.g., turns, checkmate), and ensuring piece behaviors matched the rules of chess.
-GUI syncing and debugging were also significant challenges.

-### ❓ What can be improved in the future?

-**Answer**: Adding AI for single-player mode, multiplayer network support, saving/loading games, better GUI themes, and support for rule extensions like en passant and pawn promotion.

 ### ❓ How is this project better than simpler games like Tetris or Snake?